Mobile Suit Gundam: Federation vs. Zeon: Gameplay

 The game follows the Universal Century (UC) Gundam time line and takes place during the infamous One Year War.
 The player is able to pilot various mobile suits and characters from the original Mobile Suit Gundam television series.
 There are three gaming modes: Arcade mode, Versus mode, and Campaign mode.
 Arcade mode allows to select two mobile suits depending on the side of the conflict chosen (Earth Federation or Principality of Zeon).

 The first mobile suit chosen is used for ground combat, while the second one is used in space environments.
 Versus mode allows two players to play on the same or opposing sides, with various maps and mobile suits available to choose from.
 The Campaign mode is centered on a player named soldier in the One Year War who combats the opposing side.
 Although in Campaign mode different mobile suits are unlocked as the campaign progresses.
 New mobile suits can be received by participating in test missions that involve that particular mobile suit.
-Exceptions are any captured enemy mobile suits, the Project V units (Gundam, RX-75 Guntank, and Guncannon), as well as all of Char Aznable's mobile suits (Zaku II, MSM-07 Z'Gok, Gelgoog, and MSN-02 Zeong).
+Exceptions are any captured enemy mobile suits, the Project V units (Gundam, RX-75 Guntank, and Guncannon), as well as all of Char Aznable's custom mobile suits (MS-06S Zaku II, MSM-07S Char's Z'Gok, MS-14S Char's Gelgoog, and MSN-02 Zeong).

 Once Campaign Mode is defeated once, Extra Mode is unlocked, in which the player is granted top-notch allied mobile suits and all mobile suits from the opposing side as well (i.e. a Zeon pilot can use GM, a Federation suit).
 However, the AI becomes much harder than normal mode and if a suit is destroyed, it is not replaced.
 Also awarded when beating the regular Campaign Mode is the availability of all Mobile Suits in Versus and Arcade Modes.

 Release

+Playable stages

+The game features 23 official stages based on the Mobile Suit Gundam animation series are: